ursus-americanus/ursus-americanus/README.md

-#### Are you looking for a virtual Ice Age friend?
+### Are you looking for a virtual Ice Age friend?
 ![Snapcodes](./Docs/Snapcodes.png)

-Try out these Snapcodes of virtual Pleistocene animals I helped make.
+Try out these Snapcodes of AR fossils animals I helped build.

 -----------------------

-#### Are you looking for phylogenetic analysis software that can incorporate continuous probabilities of species occurence?
+### Are you looking for phylogenetic analysis software that can incorporate continuous probabilities of species occurence?
 ![mallorn](./Docs/mallorn_logo_small.png)

 You should try out [`mallorn`](https://github.com/MegaPast2Future/mallorn), my R package for calculating phylogenetic diversity metrics.